eclipse-theia/theia-website/src/docs/user_ai.md

 ### Planning with the Architect Agent

 For complex tasks, it's highly beneficial to use a planning agent before a coding agent.
-The Architect agent offers two approaches for creating implementation plans:
+The Architect agent uses Plan Mode by default to create structured implementation plans.

-#### Plan Mode (Recommended)

 Plan Mode is an enhanced planning workflow where the Architect directly creates and manages implementation plans as task context files.
-To use Plan Mode:
+To use it:

-1. Switch to Plan Mode using the mode selector in the chat input area (or press `Shift+Tab` to cycle through modes)
+1. Start a chat with the `@Architect` agent — it opens in Plan Mode by default
-2. Describe your task to the Architect (e.g., "Plan adding a dark mode toggle to the application")
+2. Describe your task (e.g., "Plan adding a dark mode toggle to the application")
 3. The Architect follows a structured workflow: **Understand** your requirements, **Explore** the codebase, **Design** a solution, and **Refine** the plan based on your feedback
 4. The Architect creates a task context file directly, which opens in the editor for your review
 5. You can ask the Architect to refine the plan, and it will update the task context file accordingly